WD Blue SN550 SSD Performance Reportedly Cut In Half When SLC Runs Out

 Western Digital's Blue SN550 M.2 NVMe SSD, which is hailed as one of the best SSDs on the market, may be in danger of losing its spot.
 Chinese news outlet Expreview reportedly discovered that Western Digital may have swapped the flash on its Blue SN550 SSD, which negatively affects its performance when the SLC (single-level cell) cache is depleted.

 The global semiconductor shortage is causing havoc in the computer hardware industry.
 Storage vendors, in particular, have resorted to modifying the recipe for their SSDs to deal with the component crisis.
 The current reality is that a SSD that just came out today may not employ the same parts further down the line since manufacturers are sourcing components from what's available.
-The problem occurs when the changes aren't communicated to consumers.
+The problem occurs when the changes aren't communicated to consumers or expressed in the product sheets.

 Big-name brands, including Adata, Patriot and more recently, Crucial have swapped the components from some of their most popular SSDs.
 It seems that Western Digital is the latest name to join the club, according to Expreview's findings.

 Western Digital didn't immediately respond to a request for comment.
-This story will be updated if it responds.
+This story will be updated if the company responds.

 WD Blue SN550 Revisions